“A Lot Of People In This Industry Are Just Evil”

 2. gets over $3 trillion/year from people spending twice as much on healthcare as other nations but who still live sicker and die younger;

-3. spends twice as much on political lobbying than the military industrial complex to protect that revenue;
+3. spends three times as much on political lobbying than the military industrial complex to protect that revenue;

 4. views patients as paying customers and works to keep them (paying);